MrMosman/Simulation-Software/README.md

 # University of Massachusetts Dartmouth UUV SIM

+### 9/30/25
+* implemented universal agent adding
+* smoothed out some UI taking data from model
+* reimplemented mnay of the old fuctions from the old gui

 ### 9/25/25
 * moved more of the old Gui into the proper class
 * figure out what controls what